 Giving a tip in the form of money is usually done at the end of the day, or once the moving truck has been loaded, or unloaded.
 In addition to tipping, there are other ways of showing appreciation to the movers.

 • Provide drinks.
-These should be weather appropriate, cold drinks in summer, warm drinks during the cooler months.
+These should be greatly appropriated, cold drinks in summer, warm drinks during the cooler months.

-Knowing in advance the protocol for tipping your movers can be very helpful.
-It can give you time to decide how you would like to show your appreciation, and how much you can expect to tip, based upon your given estimate.
-Knowing what you want to give your movers, prepares you to have enough cash on moving day.
+Knowing in advance the protocol for tipping movers can be very helpful.
+It can give you time deciding how much should you tip your movers to show your appreciation, and how much you can expect to tip, based upon your given estimate.
+Knowing what you want to give your movers, prepares you to have enough cash tips on moving day.